bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 ring2.witness = true;
 ```

-And then create multisig script
+Then create multisig script
 ```js
 const pubkeys = [ring.publicKey, ring2.publicKey];
 const multisigScript = Script.fromMultisig(1, 2, pubkeys);
 ```

-Now we can pass multisig script to ring (Ring already knows it needs to generate segwit address).
+Now we can pass the multisig script to the ring (which already knows it needs to generate segwit address).
-*Note: If ring has script assigned, it will return P2SH or P2WSH address.*
+*Note: If the ring has a script property assigned, it will automatically return a P2SH or P2WSH address.*

 ```js
 ring.script = multisigScript;
 const address = ring.getAddress();